Dr René Frank

 Astbury Centre for Structural Molecular Biology

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
-Our list of all <a href="https://biologicalsciences.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Research groups and institutes
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
+Our list of all <a href="https://biologicalsciences.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Primary investigator (PI)

 - Neuroscience and Behaviour